barryf/micropublish/README.md

 authorize via OAuth 2.0 against your server's token endpoint to obtain an access token.

+When signing in you must specify the scope Micropublish should request from your endpoint depending on what features you support.
+With the `post` scope only the post creation action will be available.
-Your site's Micropub endpoint must support the `create`, `update`, `delete` and `undelete` scopes.
+For the editing/deleting/undeleting functionality, your site's Micropub endpoint must support `create`, `update`, `delete` and `undelete`.
 These scopes will be requested from your token endpoint.

 ### Configuration